game-libgdx-unity/quiz-testable-code/README.md

 pnpm run build   to build the server app pnpm run start   to start the built app pnpm run test  to run all the tests (unit tests and integration tests)

+## Requirement documentation:
+Part 1: System Design
+System Design Document:
+Architecture Diagram: Create an architecture diagram illustrating how different components of the system interact.
+This should include all components required for the feature, including the server, client applications, database, and any external services.
+Component Description: Describe each component's role in the system.
+Data Flow: Explain how data flows through the system from when a user joins a quiz to when the leaderboard is updated.
+Technologies and Tools: List and justify the technologies and tools chosen for each component.
+Part 2: Implementation
+Pick a Component:

+Implement one of the core components below using the technologies that you are comfortable with.
+The rest of the system can be mocked using mock services or data.
+Requirements for the Implemented Component:

+Real-time Quiz Participation: Users should be able to join a quiz session using a unique quiz ID.
+Real-time Score Updates: Users' scores should be updated in real-time as they submit answers.
+Real-time Leaderboard: A leaderboard should display the current standings of all participants in real-time.
+Build For the Future:

+Scalability: Design and implement your component with scalability in mind.
+Consider how the system would handle a large number of users or quiz sessions.
+Discuss any trade-offs you made in your design and implementation.
+Performance: Your component should perform well even under heavy load.
+Consider how you can optimize your code and your use of resources to ensure high performance.
+Reliability: Your component should be reliable and handle errors gracefully.
+Consider how you can make your component resilient to failures.
+Maintainability: Your code should be clean, well-organized, and easy to maintain.
+Consider how you can make it easy for other developers to understand and modify your code.
+Monitoring and Observability: Discuss how you would monitor the performance of your component and diagnose issues.
+Consider how you can make your component observable.

+### Implementation
 ## I. Diagram
 This diagram outlines the interactions between various components including servers, clients, and databases.